Intelligent-Mobile-Systems-Group-2/logbooks/William Sjökvist/README.md

 ### May 5

-- Refactored the Raspberry API request code to make sure it worked with the current implementation.
+- Added the object-collision and boundary-collision API requests on the Raspberry when they should be fired.

+### May 12

+- Decoupled business logic from the routes for cleaner code and ability to potentially switch the business logic implementations.

+### May 16

+- Refactored the error handling.
+Added a MowerApiError object which has fields for message and HTTP status code.
+Added many predefined errors, such as GOOGLE_VISION_FAILED_TO_REACH, LOG_OBJECT_COLLISION_FAIL etc.

 ### May 20

 - Added a query parameter to the GET routes for boundary-collision and object-collision, for getting the last collision points within a set time interval.
 Defaults to getting the collision points from the last 5 minutes.

 - Refactored the GET routes for boundary-collision and object-collision which to remove code duplication.

 - Fixed bug where object-collision images were not stored on the server.

-### May 16, 2022

-- Refactored the error handling.
-Added a MowerApiError object which has fields for message and HTTP status code.
-Added many predefined errors, such as GOOGLE_VISION_FAILED_TO_REACH, LOG_OBJECT_COLLISION_FAIL etc.

-### May 12, 2022

-- Decoupled business logic from the routes for cleaner code and ability to potentially switch the business logic implementations.